Social Media In Healthcare: What Your Organization Needs to Know

 When Twitter debuted in 2006 or Facebook in 2004, healthcare organizations weren’t exactly scrambling to establish their presence on those channels.
 Of course, they had no way of knowing just how pervasive platforms like these would become.
 Social media is omnipresent in our lives today, with 72 percent of the public using at least some type of social media.
-It’s not only a major part of how we interact with others, but also how we consume news, shop and even receive healthcare.
+It’s a major part of how we interact, but also how we consume news, shop and even receive healthcare.

 Social media use in healthcare systems is now nearly universal in the United States.
 94 percent of hospitals and health systems have a Facebook page, 51 percent have a Twitter account and 99 percent use Yelp and Foursquare, according to a study published in the Journal of Medical Internet Research.
-But while social media allows healthcare organizations to reach out to new audiences and deepen their relationship with their existing ones, it’s not without its perils.
+While social media allows healthcare organizations to reach new audiences and deepen the relationship with their existing ones, it’s not without its perils.

-So if your organization is eager to double down on social media marketing, you need to first learn how to navigate the many challenges of social media in healthcare.
+So if your organization is eager to use social media marketing, you need to navigate the many challenges to reap the benefits of social media in healthcare.
 Read below for tips on how healthcare providers can capitalize on social media while minimizing its downsides.

 The Advantages of Social Media in Healthcare

 Social media in healthcare presents countless opportunities for patient engagement, marketing and highlighting your brand.
 In fact, it “can greatly enhance the image and visibility of a medical center or hospital” in the community, according to P&T, a peer-reviewed journal for managed care and hospital formulary management.